-24. In the table below, for each section and paragraph indicated in the left column, remove the term indicated in the middle column from wherever it appears in the section or paragraph, and add in its place the term indicated in the right column:
+■ 24.
+In the table below, for each section and paragraph indicated in the left column, remove the term indicated in the middle column from wherever it appears in the section or paragraph, and add in its place the term indicated in the right column:

-Section Remove Add 49.4(a)(1) registered swap data repository swap data repository 49.4(a)(1) registrant swap data repository 49.4(a)(1) withdrawn, which notice withdrawn.
-Such 49.4(a)(1) sixty 60 49.4(a)(1)(i) registrant swap data repository 49.4(a)(1)(ii) registrant; swap data repository; and 49.4(a)(1)(iii) located; and located.
-49.4(c) registered swap data repository swap data repository
+Section/paragraph Remove Add 49.4(a)(1) 49.4(a)(1) 49.4(a)(1) 49.4(a)(1)(i) registrant withdrawn, which notice sixty registrant registrant; located; and swap data repository. swap data repository. withdrawn.
+Such.
+60. swap data repository. swap data repository; and. located. swap data repository.

-25. Amend § 49.2(a) by adding the definitions of "data validation acceptance message," "data validation error," "data validation error message," and "data validation procedures" to read as follows:
+■ 25.
+In § 49.2(a), remove the paragraph designations and arrange the definitions, in alphabetical order, and add, in alphabetical order, definitions for the terms "data validation acceptance message"; "data validation error"; "data validation error message"; and "data validation procedures" to read as follows:

-§ 49.2 Definitions.
+§49.2 Definitions.